 Each customer subject to the charge shall be billed by the department semi-annually or at such frequency as may be determined by the director.
-The total amount of the charge, hereinafter the "total amount due", may be paid at any time.
-The total amount due shall be the sum of all remaining payments discounted at the rate of five and one-half percent annually;
+The total amount of the charge, hereinafter the "total amount due," may be paid at any time.
+The total amount due shall be the sum of all remaining payments discounted ((at the rate of five and one-half percent annually)) by an index reflecting fifteen-year mortgage and ten- and twenty-year investment rates that will be updated in December of each year;